sahay1503/BridgeLabz-2115000992/README.md

 ## Task 18: DATE: 08-02-2025
 * Read about C# Inheritance concepts and interfaces and concepts used in Assignment.
 * Solved practice  problems of Assignment on inheritance.

+## Task 19: DATE: 10-02-2025
+* Read about C# Polymorphism, abstract class and interface.
+* Read about C# Encapsulation.
+* Solved some practice  problems of Assignment on Polymorphism, Encapsulation, interface and abstract class.